danilop/MCP2Lambda/README.md

 The MCP server gives access to two tools:

-1. The first tool can autodiscover all Lambda functions in your account that match a prefix or a list of names.
+1. The first tool can autodiscover all Lambda functions in your account that match a prefix or an allowed list of names.
 This tool shares the names of the functions and their descriptions with the model.
 2. The second tool allows to call those Lambda functions by name passing the required parameters.

 To provide the MCP client with the knowledge to use the Lambda function, the description of the Lambda function should indicate what the function does and which parameters it uses.
 See the sample functions for a quick demo and more details.